-- NEW: Refine understanding of the carbon sequestration potential of natural and working lands - NEW: Establish state land conservation goals (for example, conserving 30% of land and water by 2030 [or, "30x30"]) - Promote land management practices that increase carbon sequestration by natural lands that are typical and/or native to Nevada.

-- Expand specific programs (nursery programs, for example) to restore and enhance habitats, including important wetland habitats. - Expand existing efforts to protect sagebrush habitat through the use of the Sage Grouse Protection Conservation Credit System to include carbon sequestration co-benefits. - Enhance targeted forest biomass utilization with stringent emissions controls.
-Targeted programs, such as in Lake Tahoe, includes co-benefits such as reducing wildfire risk and managing invasives.
+- Refine understanding of the carbon sequestration potential of natural and working lands.
+The Nevada Division of Natural Heritage has contracted with the Desert Research Institute to conduct a review of carbon flux potential for natural and working lands in Nevada in a report targeted for completion in 2023. - Establish and prioritize state land conservation goals. - Promote land management practices that increase carbon sequestration by natural lands that are typical and/or native to Nevada. - Expand specific programs (nursery programs, for example) to restore and enhance habitats, including important wetland habitats. - Expand existing efforts to protect sagebrush habitat through the use of the Sage Grouse Protection Conservation Credit System to include carbon sequestration co-benefits. - Enhance targeted forest biomass utilization with stringent emissions controls.
+Targeted programs, like in Lake Tahoe, include co-benefits such as reducing wildfire risk and managing invasives.